Who can apply for a tradesperson permit?

 The Permit can only be issued to a resident or tradesperson working at a residential property, and is not available for commercial or retail properties.

-As this permit is linked to a specific vehicle registration, only one vehicle can be linked to the permit.
+Only one vehicle can be linked to each permit.

 - authorised to park in a 'Permit Zone'

-- exempt from timed restrictions that are 30 minutes or longer, when the vehicle is parked in front of or long the side of a residential property
+- exempt from timed restrictions that are 30 minutes or longer, when the vehicle is parked in front of or along the side of a residential property

 - exempt from paying the fee in paid parking locations when the vehicle is parked in front of or along the side of a residential property.